 Thermoplastic floor tiles

-Thermoplastic floor tiles were very common in social housing built between the 1950s and 1980s.
+These floor tiles in particular were very common in social housing built between the 1950s and 1980s.

 Common thermoplastic floor tiles